peatwan/secse-board/README.md

 - React with TypeScript
 - Vite for build tooling
 - React Router for navigation
-- NextUI and Tailwind CSS for UI components
+- HeroUI and Tailwind CSS for UI components
 - ECharts for data visualization
 - 3DMol and RDKit for molecular visualization